makersacademy/CV/README.md

 ## Other Experience

 Throughout my time at secondary school and sixth form, I held the title of International Representative for [Student Voice](https://www.studentvoice.co.uk/).
 We campaigned for better education for all, votes at 16 and democratic education.
 I attended various conferences across Europe and I planned and facilitated the [OBESSU](https://www.obessu.org/) study session ['"Special Needs": education, participation and social inclusion'](https://rm.coe.int/16806fd5b0) which was held for 35 student representatives from the EU.
-In recognition of my commitment and dedication to the cause, I was asked to be a Trustee member for [Phenoix Education Trust](https://www.phoenixeducation.co.uk/).
+In recognition of my commitment and dedication to the cause, I was asked to be a Trustee Member for [Phenoix Education Trust](https://www.phoenixeducation.co.uk/).

 ## Hobbies